okuvshynov/experiments/llama_duo/README.md

 Results in decoding speed of 8.496 t/s

+Likely we can do even better combining the two approaches - we generate speculation tokens asynchronously, but if we get only one to evaluate due to rejections, we can speculate in place as well.

 ## limitations
 * llama3 instruct hardcoded prompt format
 * only tested on Apple devices (M2 Ultra, M2, M1).